-Majority of animals don’t have a food allergy, rather a food intolerance or food sensitivities.
-Unlike food allergies, food sensitivities are a gradual reaction to any specific food in the animal’s diet, for example; beef, chicken, eggs corn, soy etc. Food allergies are strongly suspected when the first signs of irritation begin before the animal is 6 months of age or after 6 years of age.
-Interestingly, more often it is the protein that is the allergen for an animal than a carbohydrate although an animal may be allergic to more than one substance in its diet with the most common food allergy in cats being fish, beef and dairy products.
+The majority of animals don’t have a food allergy, rather a food intolerance or food sensitivities.
+Unlike food allergies, food sensitivities are a gradual reaction to any specific food in the animal’s diet, for example, beef, chicken, eggs, corn, soy, etc. Food allergies are strongly suspected when the first signs of irritation begin before the animal is 6 months of age or after 6 years of age.
+Interestingly, more often, it is the allergen protein for an animal than a carbohydrate.
+However, an animal may be allergic to more than one substance in its diet, with the most common food allergy in cats being fish, beef, and dairy products.
 Unlike seasonal allergies, food allergies cause symptoms all year round and aren’t relieved through anti-itch medications.

-It is estimated that food allergies affect between 6-25% of dogs with most dogs being allergic to more than one food item and 0.22-22% of cats.
-Statistics on other animals are harder to find with only a few cases documented as evidence in horses.
-Food allergies are the third most common cause of itching in animals and are the cause of about 10-15% of skin diseases in dogs.
+It is estimated that food allergies affect between 6-25% of dogs, with most dogs being allergic to more than one food item and 0.22-22% of cats.
+Statistics on other animals are harder to find, with only a few cases documented as evidence in horses.
+Food allergies are the third most common cause of itching in animals and cause about 10-15% of skin diseases in dogs.

 Food allergies in animals can cause a variety of symptoms.
 These include:

-As an animal scratches, bites or licks at their skin it can cause self-inflicted open wounds which increase its risk to yeast and bacterial skin infections which may require treatment by a veterinarian.
-According to AKC Chief Veterinary Officer Dr Jerry Klein, true food allergies result in an immune response; and in some rare cases, a severe reaction resulting in anaphylaxis can occur, which can be fatal if medical treatment isn’t sought— similar to severe peanut allergies in humans- so it is always worthwhile to check any symptoms your pet might be having with your vet.
+As an animal scratches, bites, or licks at their skin, it can cause self-inflicted open wounds, which increase its risk of yeast and bacterial skin infections, which may require treatment by a veterinarian.
+According to AKC Chief Veterinary Officer Dr. Jerry Klein, true food allergies result in the immune response.
+In some rare cases, a severe reaction resulting in anaphylaxis can occur, which can be fatal if medical treatment isn’t sought— similar to severe peanut allergies in humans- so it is always worthwhile to check any symptoms your pet might be having with your vet.

-In order to get an accurate diagnosis, it is best to make an appointment with your veterinarian so you can work together for the benefit of the animal.
-Since many of the symptoms can also be an indication of other conditions, your veterinarian will most likely ask lots of questions about your animal’s history, living conditions and living surroundings in order to rule out any other causes of the symptoms being recorded before a food allergy is considered.
+To get an accurate diagnosis, it is best to make an appointment with your veterinarian so you can work together for the benefit of the animal.
+Since many of the symptoms can also indicate other conditions, your veterinarian will most likely ask lots of questions about your animal’s history, living conditions, and living surroundings to rule out any other causes of the symptoms being recorded before a food allergy is considered.

 If food allergies are considered a likely cause, your veterinarian may first suggest an allergy test.
 However, since the results aren’t guaranteed, food allergies are often diagnosed in animals using an elimination diet.
 An elimination diet goes into effect over a period of 12 weeks.

 During the diet, the animal is only fed homemade food or food otherwise prescribed by the veterinarian.
 After a time during which there have not been any allergic reactions, other foods can gradually be reintroduced.
-As with human allergies, the best course of action is to avoid problematic foods altogether however since most commercial pet foods contain grains, meat and soy in their ingredients, buying commercial products can prove to be a challenge.
+As with human allergies, the best course of action is to avoid problematic foods altogether; however, since most commercial pet foods contain grains, meat, and soy in their ingredients, buying commercial products can be challenging.

-A daily record is required during the diet period in which pet owner’s list all symptoms noticed as well as all foods that were accidentally fed which were not allowed as part of the diet.
+A daily record is required during the diet period in which pet owners list all symptoms noticed and all foods that were accidentally fed which were not allowed as part of the diet.

-Additional to any changes in lifestyle that your veterinarian may suggest, they may also prescribe a medication for your pet to alleviate the symptoms they may be experiencing such as itching and infections.
+Additional to any lifestyle changes that your veterinarian may suggest, they may also prescribe a medication for your pet to alleviate the symptoms they may be experiencing, such as itching and infections.

-The big question raging the internet is, “Do wild animal have food allergies?”
-The answer- well that’s harder to clarify.
+The big question raging the internet is, “Do wild animals have food allergies?”
+The answer- well, that’s harder to clarify.

 The short answer is- we don’t know.
 The longer answer is – we may never know.
-The main issue is that while in theory, it’s possible for a wild animal to become allergic to a particular food- anything that will hinder an animal’s chance for survival in the wild will have a harder time surviving and therefore reproducing and would statically die younger, making it harder for any of the few statics available to be accurate.
-However, researchers believe that all things considered food allergies are rarer than it is among animals that live among humans- such as pets and those that live in captivity.
+The main issue is that while in theory, a wild animal can become allergic to a particular food- anything that will hinder an animal’s chance for survival in the wild will have a harder time surviving and therefore reproducing and would statically die younger, making it harder for any of the few statics available to be accurate.
+However, researchers believe that all things considered, food allergies are rarer than among animals that live among humans, such as pets and those who live in captivity.